Bands That Released Three Or More Albums In One Year

 Thing-Fish – Dec 1984

-There have been many other rock artists that released multiple albums in a single year many times.
-Some of these releases are complex because of the combination of reissues with multiple bonus tracks or exploring different musical styles far from the style that made them famous.
+Many other rock artists have released multiple albums in a single year many times.
+Some of these releases are complex because of the combination of reissues with various bonus tracks or exploring different musical styles far from the style that made them famous.
 It would include artists such as Rick Wakeman, Bill Nelson of Be Bop Deluxe, John Zorn Johnny Cash, Pete Namlook, Bob Pollard and Guided By Voices and of course all the great jazz and blues artists that constantly released new music at an incredible pace every year.

 One Response